 Another excellent day of sensational mountain driving.
 Drive north to Chur and then east to Andermatt.
 Drive over the beautiful Furkha Pass, and see the glaciers at Gletsch, climb the Grimsel Pass, before descending to Brienzer See.
 Pass through Meiringen, location of Sherlock Holmes’ ‘death’, and head for Brienz, a quiet town renowned for its beautiful wood carvings.
 Visit the wonderful ethnographic museum at Ballenberg, which shows Switzerland as it used to be with buildings, animals, historical gardens and fields, and typical crafts and customs.

 It is a gentle drive along from Brienz to the spa town of Interlaken, nestled between the lakes of Thun See and Brienzer See.
 There is a wonderful side trip to the stunning Lauterbrunnen Valley and the Jungfraujoch.
 Take a trip up to the Schilthorn, by funicular railway, where the James Bond film ‘On Her Majesty’s Secret Service’ was filmed.
 Then wind your way through classic Swiss scenery to Gstaad, playground of the rich and famous, and a perfect place for afternoon tea and a stroll.
-Stay for two nights in a superb hotel with excellent facilities in Gstaad.
+Stay for two nights in a superb hotel with excellent facilities in the centre of Gstaad.

 Spend the day exploring the surrounding area.
 Visit the superb Nestle Cailler chocolate factory or discover how Gruyeres cheese is made at the nearby factory, or traditional farm.
 The medieval hill-top town of Gruyeres is very pretty and well worth a visit and a stroll around the chateau or along the walls.
 This is true Swiss dairy country so a meal in Gruyeres is recommended to sample the world famous cheese, cream, chocolate and meringue cuisine.
 There are also some beautiful walks in the surrounding mountains including botanical floral paths.
 If you’re feeling very energetic try some summer skiing on the glacier at Les Diablerets!